 Joseph Paul Watson

 Joseph Paul Watson is regularly smeared as a right-wing YouTuber and conspiracy theorist by people who dislike his political criticism and comments on social issues.
 But his well-researched commentary is on-point, sometimes uses no words but lets the videos speak for themselves.
 His videos are a creative mix of facts, articles, memes, movie clips, and music.
 He is one of my favorite social commentators and an excellent observer of trends in society.

 He criticized the similarities to communism in the BLM movement in Cultural Revolution ✊ and Ritual Public Shaming, exposed Biden’s new cabinet members of the military-industrial complex in MEET THE NEW BOSS.

 He criticized the insanity of overreaching Corona regulations, the rise of authoritarian and totalitarian tendencies by governments around the globe during the pandemic, and everyday insanity in Attack of the Corona Karens, i s o l a t i o n 👉👈, q u a r a n t i n e 🥱, COVID-1984, and Send in the Clowns 🤡.

 But his series m o d e r n i t y (part 1, part 2, part 3, and part 4) is my favorite and a dark mirror of society.
-Of course, the excesses he shines a light on are not the majority of people, but mostly the fringe sides of the political spectrum.
+The excesses he shines a light on are not the majority of people, but the fringe sides of the political spectrum.
 But normal people need to be able to identify these bad ideas if they sneak into normality and call them out.